Menu

 The majority of equity release plans have a no negative equity guarantee, ensuring there’s never more owed than your home’s value.
 Still, these only apply when you work with an approved lender who is registered with the Equity Release Council.

 To be members, they need to be regulated by the Financial Conduct Authority.
-There are many safeguards in place to protect consumers; however, there are still nuances you need to be aware of before giving equity release serious consideration.
+There are many safeguards in place to protect consumers; however, there are still nuances you should be aware of before considering equity release seriously.

 Unlock Tax-Free Cash Application Form